 This loop starts at the Mount Herman trailhead at the corner of Nursery & Mount Herman Road

 .
-This singletrack route can be ridden in both directions depending on mood.
+This singletrack route can be ridden in either direction depending on mood.
 Overall the ride travels through approximately 5 miles of scrub oak with wonderful views up at Mount Herman.

 Start at the Mount Herman Trailhead, leaving from the northwest corner on Mad Hatter

 .
 When ridden in a counter-clockwise direction, Mad Hatter

 is a great easy uphill that twists itself unchallengingly from the TH to the access road to the Pikes Peak National Forest fire center.